Weixin-Liang/MoonShape/docs/index.rst

 The x-axes indicate in-distribution accuracy and the y-axes indicate out-of-distribution accuracy.
 Overall, there are *striking nonlinear correlations* between the out-of-distribution accuracies and the in-distribution accuracies.
 {Top (a-c):} three datasets with spurious correlations, where the correlations are strongly nonlinear.
-{Bottom (d-f):} three datasets with  rare subpopulations (without obvious spurious correlations), where the nonlinear correlations seem more subtle, but nonlinearity is still clear when decomposed in Figure~\ref{fig:figure2}.
+{Bottom (d-f):} three datasets with  rare subpopulations (without obvious spurious correlations), where the nonlinear correlations seem more subtle, but nonlinearity is still clear when decomposed in Figure 4.

 Part 2: Majority vs. Minority subpopulation accuracies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^